 The Makronissos military camp was established and operated to crush the moral foundation and broad political appeal of National Liberation Front (EAM) and United Panhellenic Youth Organisation (EPON) among the majority of Greece’s youth.
 Officially, this was applied through a rehabilitative re-education programme, whose main instruments were the teaching of the national ideals and the conviction that the communist ideology espoused by EAM would have catastrophic consequences for the nation.

-In reality, however, the actions sustaining the declarations of repentance as the means for squashing the EAM phenomenon moved along three lines: the National Army, which provided the framework; physical abuse, as the main instrument; and, psychological abuse, as the perpetual consequence.
+In reality, however, the actions sustaining the statements of repentance as the means for squashing the EAM phenomenon moved along three lines: the National Army, which provided the framework; physical abuse, as the main instrument; and, psychological abuse, as the perpetual consequence.

 The order in which these three components were aligned was not random.
 During wartime – indeed, in a time of civil war – the National Army guaranteed tight control over events at Makronissos since the army’s mission now targeted the internal enemy, seeking its annihilation.
 The unrestrained physical violence and torture meant prisoners paid a very high price for resisting – some with their lives.
 The third, and perhaps most lasting, component was the mental abuse and psychological terror, as well as the physical abuse. created by the army: isolation and indescribable, heinous beatings.